Garden Waste FAQ's

 At the Exec meeting on 24th Nov Members agreed to go out to public consultation.
 All of the Council's consultations are publicly available on our website.
 The consultation ran from 2 December to 31 December 2020 with 4,579 respondents.
 Results of the consultation can be found on the meeting agenda for 13 January 2021 We publicised the consultation via our website, social media and the local press ran stories.

 Yes.
-You can sign up to receive a collection for up to a total of three brown bins.
+You can sign up to receive a collection for up to a total of three garden waste bins.
 You can sign up and pay for an additional bin(s) to be delivered.

 Disposing of Garden waste